boudzela/data_cleaning/README.md

 MIN
 MAX
 CTE
+LOCATE
+LENGTH
+MAX
+MIN
+COUNT
+DDL:
+CREATE
+ALTER
+ADD
+CHANGE
+MODIFY
+DROP

+**Objective:**
+Practice sql for data-cleaning.
+The emphasis on the code.

 **SQL script containing the code for data cleaning and transformation tasks performed during the project:**

-**The cleaned dataset resulting from the data cleaning and transformation process.**
+**The cleaned dataset resulting from the data cleaning and transformation process:**